opensourceducation/Qualification-Protocols/AR-FIELTS/README.md

 <br>

-AR-FIELTS is the first scoring protocol created to look for indications of proficiency in a specific area of knowledge by searching for evidence of:
+AR-FIELTS is the first scoring protocol created to assess proficiency in a specific field of knowledge by evaluating evidence of:

 - Frecuency
 - Interval
 - Evolution
 - Lot of data references(amount)
 - Time to resolve the problem
-- Space betwen proofs
+- Space between proofs

 <br>